sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 I made a few trips down to the beach: [on Sunday when I arrived]({{<ref "../denver-to-lisbon" >}}), on Wednesday with Scott, Finn, and Nick, and on Friday with a lot more of the team.
-I got in on Sunday and on Friday.
+I got into the water on Sunday and on Friday.
 It was much warmer on Sunday and while cold, it was refreshing.
 The tide was also high, so the rocks which protect much of the beach from the large waves were effective, but still submerged enough that you could swim over them.

 On Friday, it was a different story entirely: it was very cold, and the tide was low so the rocks were exposed making walking out to open water difficult in that